 Check out this website called Helping Students With Disabilities Successfully Transition to College that provides tips, techniques, and actual fillable and printable templates that help with time management, reading, and lots more!
 It also helps explain the difference between K-12 and post-secondary accommodations.

 1. We invite you to read An Open Letter to Parents of Students with Disabilities About to Enter College, which was written by a parent of a student with a disability, who also works in the disability services field.
 Read her advice in this short, quick read on how to best transition your student from being a child with a disability, to being an adult with a disability.

-2. Try to work with your student on placing the call to our office themselves in order to schedule their appointment.
-We review a lot of information to help them prep for the appointment, so it is best if this information goes directly to them rather than to you to then pass on to the student.
+2. Try to work with your student on filling out the online application themselves in order to get their appointment scheduled.
+The questions that the student is asked to answer on the application, help prep your student on what type of information they need to be ready to describe during their appointment.
 Your student will become the primary communicator, advocate, etc. for themselves in college so it is best they practice as much as possible in communicating directly with college staff and faculty.
 We will walk them through all the information needed and answer their questions, so this is a great time for the student to practice how to have these conversations in college.
 The student should review the 'be your own advocate' section which is in the 'guide for students with disabilities' tab under 'tips and information.'